New to Childminding? – Start Here

 - keep on top of your paperwork

 - ensure all toys and equipment are kept safe and clean

 - regularly communicate and involve parents

 AND somehow find time to look after your own family and yourself! …..AArrgh!

 In your initial months of childminding it is quite normal to feel overwhelmed with everything that is going on.
 It is important that you prioritise what is important, for example; getting to know children and families, making them feel welcome and establishing routines, taking note of interests and finding resources and activities to support these and ensuring children’s individual care needs are met.

 Whilst legally you will need to keep certain records, try not too get too bogged down with paperwork in the first few months.
 Consider what is actually required and what is excessive.
 Although you have the best intentions of keeping daily observations for every child, once you have several children on your books, you may find this level of reporting impossible to maintain.
 Start with small steps and gradually you will build confidence and find your feet!

 Here at MindingKids we have first-hand experience of what it is like to run a childcare business and what it feels like to be a newbie!
 We understand how challenging it can be to keep on top of paperwork and business planning whilst physically caring for children.

-Whether you prefer to work digitally or on paper, we have a wide range of resources to assist you with business management and organisation, learning and development, self-assessment, planning and activity inspiration.
+Whether you prefer to work digitally or on paper, we have a wide range of OUTSTANDING Resources to assist you with business management and organisation, learning and development, self-assessment, planning and activity inspiration.

 Via our email newsletters we will keep you up to date with the latest legislation, guidance and resource updates